ColtoCaro/mbcop/README.md

 Suboptimal Comparison of Partitions

-The code in this repository contains all of the functions used in the paper "Suboptimal Comparison of Partitions".
-This paper is pending publication in the Journal of Classification.
+The code in this repository contains all of the functions used in the paper "Suboptimal Comparison of Partitions", which can be read here https://rdcu.be/bJWI5